osuosl/ganeti_webmgr/docs/source/getting_started/configuring.rst

     SECRET_KEY: ANW61553mYBKJft6pYPLf1JbTeHKLutU

 Please do not use this value, but instead generate something random yourself.
-You do **not** want to share this, or make it publically accessible.
+You do **not** want to share this, or make it publicly accessible.
 This can be used to avoid protections |gwm| has implemented for you.

 If you are using the :ref:`sshkeys` feature to add keys to VMs with |gwm|, you